cdunbar1/csc299-project/Prompt Journal.md

 ### Assistant

 The README.md is very good.
 I suggest clarifying the "How to Run" section to explicitly state the non-interactive CLI format (python app.py <main_command> <sub_command>), which reinforces the fix from the previous step.

+### User

+can you help me add the agent command to my existing setup_parser function?